Student Appeals Procedure

 103 North Street

-- On receipt of your complaint we will:
+• Upon receipt of your complaint, we will:

-- Send you, the complainant acknowledgement of receipt of complaint and a timeline of the investigation and when they can expect a response.
-A response can be expected within 7 working days.
+• Acknowledge receipt of your complaint and provide a timeline for the investigation, with a response expected within 7 working days.

-- If you wish to appeal the response you should put this in writing explaining the reasons you are dissatisfied with the response to:
+• If you wish to appeal the response, please submit your appeal in writing, explaining the reasons for your dissatisfaction with the response, to:

 Hadley Silver